IkeguchiLab/3D-RISM-AI/README.md

 For details of 3D-RISM-AI, see the following paper.
 If our models or any scripts are useful to you, consider citing the following paper in your publications:

 Kazu Osaki, Toru Ekimoto, Tsutomu Yamane, and Mitsunori Ikeguchi, 3D-RISM-AI: A machine learning approach to predict protein-ligand binding affinity using 3D-RISM, J. Phys.
 Chem.
-B in press.
+B 126, 33, 6148–6158 (2022).